cncf/toc/projects/dapr/dapr-graduation-due-diligence.md

   The [Dapr high-level roadmap](https://github.com/dapr/community/blob/master/roadmap.md) is maintained in the Dapr community repository and is updated quarterly.
 The current update cadence is not frequent enough, allowing for out of sync information - [tracking issue #4377](https://github.com/dapr/docs/issues/4377) in the Dapr docs repo has been created to track updates to this documentation.
 The current roadmap documentation also does not sufficiently reflect the current process and is being tracked by the same issue.

-- [ ] **Roadmap change process is documented.**
+- [x] **Roadmap change process is documented.**

-  There is no current roadmap change process documented.
   [Tracking issue #4377](https://github.com/dapr/docs/issues/4377) in the Dapr docs repo has been created to track Roadmap process improvements including creating and documenting a roadmap change process.
+The current changes by the Dapr maintainers are sufficient to meet the Graduation requirement, however, all recommendations should be completed soon after Graduation.

 - [x] **Document overview of project architecture and software design that demonstrates viable cloud native use cases, as part of the project's documentation.**